Knave-De-Coeur/Battleslugs-2015/README.md

 At any point in the game both players can switch the maps around to get a better view of the stats of their slugs

 Game ends until a player strikes all locations on the board where a slug was placed by the opposing player.

+## Instructions
+To run the project from the command line, go to the dist folder and type the following:

+java -jar "Battleslugs.jar"